Low-cost? Low chance for Air France and Lufthansa

 To stand any chance of competing, that means legacy carriers need to cut staff costs.

-Industry watchers point to the example of British Airways' parent IAG, which has struck some tough labour agreements, such as with BA cabin crew in 2011 after a protracted period of strikes that cost it around 150 million pounds, and more recently with Iberia pilots and ground staff.
+Industry watchers point to the example of British Airways' parent IAG, which has struck some tough labor agreements, such as with BA cabin crew in 2011 after a protracted period of strikes that cost it around 150 million pounds ($244 million), and more recently with Iberia pilots and ground staff.

-Analysts estimate BA's labour costs are around 15 percent lower than the average for legacy airlines.
+Analysts estimate BA's labor costs are around 15 percent lower than the average for legacy airlines.

 "These changes are allowing IAG to invest in new fleet and routes which will help ensure a brighter future for Iberia and its work force.
 Lessons need to be learned at Air France and Lufthansa," Strickland said.